This page contains affiliate links. Please read our disclosure for more info.

 - Nishiki Market and Culture Walking Food Tour – Combine tastings at Nishiki Market with a temple visit.

 - Nishiki Market Food Tour with Cooking Class – On this private tour, you shop at the market then make a donburi (rice bowl) with the ingredients you’ve chosen.

 Details: Opening hours vary by stall, but it’s best to visit between 10 am to 5 pm.
 The nearest stations are Shijo Station on the Karasuma Subway Line or Karasuma or Kawaramachi Stations on the Hankyu Line.

 19) Drink Matcha in a Teahouse

-Kyoto is famous for its green tea and stopping at one of the many traditional teahouses is the perfect break on a busy sightseeing day.
+Kyoto is famous for its green tea and stopping at one of the many traditional teahouses is a Kyoto must do and the perfect break on a busy sightseeing day.

 There are many teahouses in Kyoto.
 We loved our experience at Ippodo Tea, a highly regarded tea shop that’s been around for nearly 300 years.

 This is the ideal place to buy some high-quality tea to take home as a souvenir, but you can also sample it in their tearoom.